 Financial liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial liabilities (other than financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial liabilities at fair value through profit or loss are recognized immediately in results.
+Transaction costs directly attributable to the acquisition of financial liabilities at fair value through profit or loss.